aneiriondo/ices-taf-wiki/Example-data-records.md

   ¦--output.R
   °--report.R
 ```

-## Using a script to download a zip file

 Consider the following script that downloads a zip file containing ESRI
 shapefiles of ICES areas, unzips it and deletes the zip file